-We have reduced the Fund's carbon exposure in the global equities portfolio by almost 30% since 2019.
-We are working with our investment managers to achieve a reduction of 50% by 2025 with the least impact on the Fund's investment returns.
+We have reduced the Fund's carbon exposure in the global equities portfolio by about 30% since 2019, based on independent estimates of scope 1, scope 2 and scope 3 emissions of fossil fuel producers.
+We are working with our investment managers to achieve a reduction of 50% by 2025 while limiting any impact on the Fund's investment returns.